 Place the mushroom in a paper bag and consider settling the bag in a clamshell container with air holes poked into it to keep the oyster mushroom from getting bumped around.

-Be prepared for a new aroma; some oyster mushrooms produce an anise-like odor per experts with Mushroom Appreciation.
+Be prepared for a new aroma; some oyster mushrooms produce an anise-like odor.
 Go gently with your seasonings and just enjoy the unique aroma and flavor of this versatile fungus.

 How To Store Dried Mushrooms